 Doing too much sport

 The reverse can also be harmful.
 When you exercise too much and especially endurance sports, permanent and extreme fatigue, which can prevent you from having a restful sleep, can be an alarm from your body, signaling it has reached its limit.
-If there is no balance between sports and rest, you can suffer from physical stress, which causes permanent fatigue, according to prevention.com.
+If there is no balance between sports and rest, you can suffer from physical stress, which causes chronic fatigue, according to prevention.com.

 Dehydration causes a decrease in blood volume, which thickens the blood.
 Therefore, the heart pumps with more difficulty, which means that oxygen and nutrients reach the tissues and organs at a slower rate, thus sabotaging the energy level.